-A battery that fails to perform properly of to r charging should be tested with a voltmeter.
+A battery that fails to perform properly after charging should be tested with a voltmeter.
 Each cell should show two volts or over under no load, and the voltage across the terminal posts should be 6 volts or over.

 If these values cannot be obtained the battery should be replaced.